JAC-CS-Game-Programming-Fall22/5-Angry-Birds/README.md

 ![Constraint Diagram](./images/Constraint.png)

 1. [`constraint.bodyA`](https://brm.io/matter-js/docs/classes/Constraint.html#property_bodyA): The first possible `Body` that this constraint is attached to.
-2. [`constraint.pointA`](https://brm.io/matter-js/docs/classes/Constraint.html#property_pointA): A `Vector` that specifies the offset of the constraint from center of the constraint.`bodyA` if defined, otherwise a world-space position.
+2. [`constraint.pointA`](https://brm.io/matter-js/docs/classes/Constraint.html#property_pointA): A `Vector` that specifies the offset of the constraint from center of the `constraint.bodyA` if defined, otherwise a world-space position.
-3. [`constraint.pointB`](https://brm.io/matter-js/docs/classes/Constraint.html#property_pointB): A `Vector` that specifies the offset of the constraint from center of the constraint.`bodyB` if defined, otherwise a world-space position.
+3. [`constraint.pointB`](https://brm.io/matter-js/docs/classes/Constraint.html#property_pointB): A `Vector` that specifies the offset of the constraint from center of the `constraint.bodyB` if defined, otherwise a world-space position.
 4. [`constraint.bodyB`](https://brm.io/matter-js/docs/classes/Constraint.html#property_bodyB): The second possible `Body` that this constraint is attached to.

 ### Important Functions